Depth-Enhanced Feature Pyramid Network for Occlusion-Aware Verification of Buildings from Oblique Images

 To improve the reliability of the overall building verification procedure, we designed a multi-view voting strategy for roofs and fa\c{c}ades, using the multi-view visibility of buildings in oblique images.
-In Section \ref{s:occlusionandgenpatch}, when obtaining building image patches, the heights and locations in the building cadastral data were not sufficiently accurate, which can result in large deviations of the projection images.
-Therefore, to make the building verification process more robust, we constructed a building verification image set, by selecting images obtained in the orthogonal direction.
-Because the projection area of the orthogonal target is often the largest, we used image-projection-area ranking to filter out off-center photographed building images, thus constituted the building verification image set.
+In Section \ref{s:occlusionandgenpatch}, when obtaining building image patches, the heights and locations in the building footprint data were not sufficiently accurate, which can result in large deviations of the projection images.
+Therefore, to make the building verification process more robust, we constructed a building verification image set, by selecting images that are directly facing the building, e.g., the angle between the bore-sight of the camera and normal vector of the plane is small.
+Because the projection area from images with smaller angle difference (Figure \ref{fig:verification}) is often the largest, we used image-projection-area ranking to filter out off-center photographed building images, thus constituted the building verification image set.

-The visible projected areas of the roofs in the images were typically square in the nadir view (as shown in the upper left-hand side of Figure \ref{fig:verification}) Thus, the well-projected central area roof images which should be the first $1/4$ (reduce the length and width by half, resulting in $1/4$ total count) of the projected area, are selected to constitute the verification set of the roof.
-For different fa\c{c}ades of the same building, the larger of the two fa\c{c}ades were selected based on the non-occluded area; this ensures that the necessary building structure is selected and avoids serious occlusions of the fa\c{c}ades.
+The visible projected areas of the roofs in the images were typically square in the nadir view (as shown in the upper left-hand side of Figure \ref{fig:verification}) Thus, the well-projected central area roof images which should be the first $1/4$ (start from the center point by reducing the length and width by half, resulting in $1/4$ total count) of the projected area, are selected to constitute the verification set of the roof.
+The two larger fa\c{c}ades of the same building were selected based on the non-occluded area; although more fa\c{c}ades views are absolutely possible, this ensures that the necessary building structure is selected and avoids serious occlusions of the fa\c{c}ades.
 The projected visible area of the fa\c{c}ade in the image was typically a sector area from the oblique view (as shown in the lower right-hand side of Figure \ref{fig:verification}).
-Thus, the well-projected central area fa\c{c}ade images which should be the first $1/3$ (reduce the angle to $1/3$, resulting in $1/3$ total count) of the projected area, are selected to constitute the verification set of the fa\c{c}ades.
+Thus, the well-projected central area fa\c{c}ade images which should be the first $1/3$ (start from the central view by reducing the angle to $1/3$, resulting in $1/3$ total count) of the projected area, are selected to constitute the verification set of the fa\c{c}ades.
 Then, the image candidate sets for the roof and fa\c{c}ade were classified; if all images from both candidate sets were correctly classified, the original building was judged to be unchanged.